 Take an Old Fashioned and jazz it up with Creole bitters and a hint of French quarter absinthe.
-It’s the Peychaud’s bitters that make this New Orleans cocktail sing like Nina Simone.
+The absinthe hogs the headlines but it’s the Peychaud’s bitters that make this New Orleans cocktail sing like Nina Simone.
 Stirred with ice but never served with it.

-Simple but perfect formed.
-Equal parts gin, sweet vermouth and Campari are blended together to create this classic.
+Simple but perfectly formed.
+Equal parts Brokers gin, sweet vermouth and Campari are blended together to create this beautiful classic.
 More Italian than Michaelangelo eating a pizza, in a gondola…

 If the Margarita is the national drink of Mexico, The Daiquiri must surely be Cuba’s.
-White Rum, Lime and Triple Sec make this classic sour.
+Brugal White Rum, fresh lime and Cointreau Triple Sec make this classic sour.
 Forget all the modern variations of this one with all their fruit pulp.
 The classic Daiquiri is untouchable.

-This old school favourite comprises a double shot of Gin, made sweet and sour with the addition of lemon juice and syrup, topped off with soda water.
+This old school favourite comprises a double shot of Brokers Gin that is made sweet and sour with the addition of lemon juice and syrup, topped off with soda water.
 Essentially a Gin sour lengthened with soda.
 The perfect long drink.

-Now this really is the national drink of Cuba.
-White Rum, fresh lime, Angostura Bitters, topped off with cola.
+Another contender for national drink of Cuba.
+Brugal White Rum, fresh lime and Angostura Bitters, all topped off with cola.
 It’s about as good a long drink as you can get!

 ‘Mules’ or ‘Bucks’ as there are sometimes known are another generic family of classic cocktails.
 A long drink, our mules are always a double shot of base spirit mixed with fresh lime juice, topped off with fiery ginger beer.
 The Moscow Mule is the famous one, and the Dark and Stormy has become a modern firm favourite.

-Gin Gin Mule (London dry Gin with dry ginger ale in place of the ginger beer)
+Brokers London dry Gin, fresh lime juice and with dry ginger ale in place of the ginger beer

 Long Island Ice Tea.

-What the Beatles are to pop music, The long Island is to cocktails.
+What the Beatles are to pop music, The Long Island ICe Tea is to cocktails.
 Crazy popular, and for good reason.
-It’s brilliant.
-Half a shot of all the white spirits, (Gin, Vodka, White Rum, Triple Sec and Tequila Blanco) sharpened with lime and topped off with coke.
+Half a shot of all the white spirits, (Brokers Gin, Moskovskaya Vodka, Brugal White Rum, Cointreau Triple Sec and Tequila Blanco) sharpened with lime and topped off with coke.
 Shake it up baby.

 Sex On The Beach.